ERnsTL/rec/README.md

 * 18 regular expressions:  TODO expand
 * 19 date input formats:  TODO expand

+## Future

+* TODO performance comparison GNU recutils with this implementation
+* TODO equivalent of ndbmkhash for recutils - format of this hashfile? how does it detect hashfile and database being out of sync?

 ## Remarks

 My hope is that some day this library will become part of bigger GUI program for managing your stuff with plain-text databases.
 Stale while im trying to figure out if writing complex GUI in Rust today is even possible.